-The study by Lin et al. (2011) is the most relevant to this article.
-Our work differs from the work by Lin et al. (2011) in several ways: First, we do not discretize the appointment scheduling process.
-In addition to waiting time our model also considers a cost associated with a fixed time (e.g. start of day).
-This allows us to consider urgent services (e.g. emergencies) and reservation of capacity during the day to accommodate these uncertain requests.
-Second, we formulate the problem as a stochastic integer program and focus on method for obtaining optimal solutions, or tight optimality gaps.
-The ability to compute optimality gaps is one of the major benefits of our math programming approach (versus approximate dynamic programming (ADP) methods, such as those used by Lin et al., for which there is very little known about how to computer error bounds).
-The model by Lin et al. (2010) also is not restricted by service time distributions, however, it computationally relies on numerical integration and is viable only for certain distributions like exponential and gamma distributions.
+Our work differs from Lin et al. (2011) in several ways: first, we do not discretize the appointment scheduling process.
+In addition to waiting time our model also considers a cost associated with a fixed time (e.g., start of day).
+This allows us to consider urgent services (e.g., emergencies) and reservation of capacity during the day to accommodate these uncertain requests.
+Second, we formulate the problem as a stochastic integer program and focus on a method for obtaining optimal solutions or tight optimality gaps.
+The ability to compute optimality gaps is one of the major benefits of our math programming approach (versus ADP methods, such as those used by Lin et al. (2011), for which there is very little known about how to compute error bounds).
+The model by Lin et al. (2011) also is not restricted by service time distributions.
+However, it computationally relies on numerical integration and is viable only for certain distributions, such as exponential and gamma distributions.

-Another related study is that of Erdogan and Denton (2011)) which presents two stochastic programming models for two variants of appointment scheduling problem.
-The first model is a static scheduling problem with no-shows.
-The second model is a dynamic appointment scheduling problem in which the customers are sequentially allocated to an appointment time as they request appointments.
-The appointment times are allocated on a FCFS basis.
-In contrast, in this article we relax the assumption of a FCFS sequence and we consider the total waiting (direct and time to appointment) cost measured from the start of the day.
-These differences lead to a unique discrete and stochastic model that is more realistic for service systems that serve customers with varying priority (e.g. hospital based surgical practices, urgent care clinics) but also much more challenging to solve.
-Relaxing the FCFS assumption introduces a sequencing aspect to the dynamic scheduling problem and makes it a mixed integer stochastic program which requires fundamentally different solution methods.
+Another related study is that of Erdogan and Denton (2011), which presented two stochastic programming models for two variants of the appointment scheduling problem.
+The first model was a static scheduling problem with no-shows.
+The second model was a dynamic appointment scheduling problem in which the customers are sequentially allocated to an appointment time as they request appointments.
+The appointment times are allocated on an FCFS basis.
+In contrast, in this article we relax the assumption of an FCFS sequence and we consider the total waiting (direct and time to appointment) cost measured from the start of the day.
+These differences lead to a unique discrete and stochastic model that is more realistic for service systems that serve customers with varying priority (e.g., hospital-based surgical practices, urgent care clinics) but also much more challenging to solve.
+The dynamic appointment scheduling problem assuming FCFS sequence introduced in Erdogan and Denton (2011) was formulated as a multi-stage stochastic program and solved with the nested Bender's decomposition method via decomposing the problem into several Linear Programs (LPs).
+The LPs at each stage had special structures such that a solver was not required to find the optimal solution.
+The master LPs at each iteration were solved using CPLEX or alternatively with an algorithm that exploited the geometry of the simple two-variable structure, and subproblem LPs were solved without a solver using dual information.
+Relaxing the FCFS assumption, on the other hand, introduced a sequencing aspect to the dynamic scheduling problem.
+This required the introduction of binary sequencing variables, transforming the model to a mixed-integer stochastic program.
+Thus, it required fundamentally different solution techniques such as a branch-and-cut algorithm to solve the mixed-integer master problems at each stage during the decomposition as opposed to the methods used in Erdogan and Denton (2011).
+The new problem presented in this article also inherits the multi-stage structure to capture the dynamic nature of the problem caused by each appointment request.
+However, in order to avoid solving a mixed-integer program at each iteration and at each stage, we present a compact re-formulation of the model to represent a multi-stage problem as a two-stage stochastic Mixed-Integer Program (MIP), which eliminates the need to use a nested decomposition method.
+This allows the L-shaped method to be used to decompose the problem into an MIP in the first stage and an LP in the second stage; moreover, this allows us to exploit the special structure of the problem in several ways that we describe in Section 4.

-3 Model Formulation
+3. Model formulation